surutokoro | Tetsuo Kondo Architects

 By being able to visualize these activities it is as if the city has expanded.

 The interior spaces that were once dark and closed have been transformed into spaces of generous volumes and abundant natural light.

-The surrounding areas of shrine with forest combined with the surrounding city of people walking in the street are all now exposed heightening this effect.
+The surrounding areas of the shrine with forest combined with the surrounding city of people walking in the street are all now exposed heightening this effect.

-Rather than trying to build independent relationships between city, site, building and room I designed a place that helped to blur these boundaries and offer a feeling of great connectivity between them.
+Rather than trying to build independent relationships between city, site, building, and room I designed a place that helped to blur these boundaries and offer a feeling of great connectivity between them.

 August 30, 2012GaW | satoru hirota architects

 August 26, 2013Azuchi house | ALTS DESIGN OFFICE